AdguardTeam/HostlistsRegistry/README.md

 ## <a id="how-to-add-a-blockable-service"></a> How to add a blockable service

-How to add a blockable service:
-  - To add a new blocked service, you need to add a new object to the /assets/services.json file, the contents of which are described in the next section.
+To add a new blocked service, you need to add a new object to the /assets/services.json file, the contents of which are described in the next section.

 ## <a id="services-meta"></a> Services Metadata